wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/3-outlook.md

 ## Launch and close Outlook

-Before deploying any Outlook action, use the **Launch Outlook** action to launch Outlook and create an instance variable of it.
+Before deploying any Outlook actions, use the **Launch Outlook** action to launch Outlook and create an instance variable of it.
 This action doesn't require any parameters, while the other Outlook actions require the created instance.

 ![Screenshot of the Launch Outlook action dialog.](..\media\launch-outlook-action.png)